 We, professionals, are merely able to operate in one or two states under VAT as separate forms and laws applicable in every state, however, under GST, there would be a single return that gets considered across the board, expanding the area of our operations.

-In the VAT system, we were able to upload the monthly basis return.
+In the VAT system, we were able to upload the monthly return.
 It was required to complete the sales and purchase register along with the main return.
-If there was any discrepancy in tax credit, they need to re-do the entire process which consumes a lot of time.
+If there was any discrepancy in the tax credit, they would need to re-do the entire process, which consumes a lot of time.
 However, in GST, the data is reflected promptly while uploading the sales register of a client.

-In GST, for statutory auditors, there is a yearly form where information is needed to be entered.
+In GST, for statutory auditors, there is a yearly form where information needs to be entered.
 In such situations, the auditor is accountable for the information provided for the VAT return.
-The details should be accurate and should not conflict with the books and GST return.
-If any discrepancy is found in the quarterly, they are needed to be resolved in yearly returns of the GST.
+The details should be accurate and should not conflict with the books and the GST return.
+If any discrepancy is found in the quarterly, it needs to be resolved in the yearly returns of the GST.

-Another provision says that the Chartered Accountant or a Cost Accountant can conduct a special audit.
-Conclusively, CAs and the professionals at the work are working as a single window solution.
+Another provision says that a Chartered Accountant or a Cost Accountant can conduct a special audit.
+Conclusively, CAs and the professionals at work are working as a single window solution.

 What Are the Opportunities for Chartered Accountants in GST?

-Most CAs who are already in the domain of sales tax and other indirect tax may find it easy to learn the GST procedure as most of the provisions of the GST are taken from service tax/ VAT/ central excise tax provisions.
+Most CAs who are already in the domain of sales tax and other indirect taxes may find it easy to learn the GST procedure, as most of the provisions of the GST are taken from service tax/ VAT/ central excise tax provisions.
 Here are some of the services of CAs in the GST regime that may add immense value to entities.

 #1.
 Study Impact on GST

-There can be seen a positive impact in manufacturing sectors considering its simplification of taxes, business efficiency for manufacturers, reduced cost of production, and also relief from lengthy assessments.
-For a few other services, the GST impacts are negative such as textile sectors, pharma, media, dairy products, IT, and telecom.
+There can be seen a positive impact in manufacturing sectors, considering its simplification of taxes, business efficiency for manufacturers, reduced cost of production, and also relief from lengthy assessments.
+For a few other services, the GST impacts are negative, such as the textile sectors, pharma, media, dairy products, IT, and telecom.
 Moreover, there has been a constant increase in the prices of jewellery, mobile phones, and credit cards.
-Therefore, it is suggested that businesses are well aware of the GST penalties and fines after exceeding the time limit of tax liabilities.
+Therefore, it is suggested that businesses are well aware of the GST penalties and fines after exceeding the time limit for tax liabilities.
 CAs can help them with so many tax-saving opportunities.

 #2.
 Guide in the Transition Phase of GST